FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Response conditions

 A `<when>` element with a conditional expression is also supported in the `<message>/<responses>` element tree.
-See section [Workflow](#workflow) below for usage.
+See section [Workflow](#workflow) for usage.

 ## Workflow

-Workflow is the behavior of a FIX party with respect to the exchange of messages.
+Workflow is the behavior of a party with respect to the exchange of messages.
 For each received message type, one or more possible actions can be specified under the `<message>/<responses>` element.

-Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a FIX MsgType(35) and a use case.
-Some FIX message types such as ExecutionReport(35=8) are overloaded for many different use cases.
-Therefore, messages in Orchestra are identified primarily by their FIX MsgType(35) value, but with a qualification for a specific use case.
+Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a message type and a use case.
+Some message types, for example the FIX ExecutionReport(35=8) message are overloaded for many different use cases.
+Therefore, messages in Orchestra are identified primarily by their `msgType` value, but with a qualification for a specific use case.
 Each message use case is called a scenario.

-Behavior may depend upon more information than a receive message itself.
+Behavior may depend upon more information than a received message itself.
 External state information enters it as well, e.g. the state of an order book.
 The `<actors>` element tree provides a place to store such external state information.
 An actor can also be used to identify the originator or receiver of a message.

-### Scenarios
+### Workflows with message scenarios

-A scenario is one use case of a specific message type, as identified by key attributes `name` and `msgType` in the `messageAttribGrp` attribute group supported by `<message>`.
+A message scenario is one use case of a specific message type, as identified by key attributes `name` and `msgType` in the `messageAttribGrp` attribute group supported by `<message>`.
 A scenario name is stored in the `scenario` attribute of `<message>`.
 If there is only one use case for a message